 1. Load Ableton Live’s Compressor on a Synth Track

-Synths and other instruments like guitars, strings, and drums often have frequencies that interfere with vocals.
+Instruments like synths, guitars, strings, and drums often have frequencies that interfere with vocals.
 These clashing frequencies affect the clarity, punch, and presence of your vocals.

 Sidechain compression is an effective mixing technique that will help you control the instruments competing with your vocals.